mandelsoft/landscaper/docs/usage/Blueprints.md

       ...
 ```

+### Hints for using Nested Installations

-##### Targetlist Imports in Subinstallations
+#### Target List Imports in nested installations

-To import a targetlist that has been imported by a parent installation, use `targetListRef` to reference the name of the parent import.
+To import a targetlist that has been imported by an installation, use `targetListRef` to reference the name of the parent import.

 ```yaml
 imports: